AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Sectioning.md

 #### Example: Complete uniqueness, sectioning by data item id

 A simple way of disambiguating the data items is to section them by data item id.
-Here, we will do two things:
+This example includes two actions:

 - Add data item id as a sectioner
 - Include fields for metadata: Site, Meter, Inverter, Measurement.